-(iii) Afghanistan - research and training (Technical-Vocational Livelihoods Training For Energy Sector Development Investment Program Beneficiariies)
+(xxi) Afghanistan - research and training (Technical-Vocational Livelihoods Training For Energy Sector Development Investment Program Beneficiaries) terminated

-(iv) Kyrgyz Republic- capacity building and ICT development (SMS Based Information Alert Service for Women Entrepreneurs).
+(xxiv) Kyrgyz Republic- SMS Based Information Alert Service for Women Entrepreneurs

-Output 3: Monitoring of GAPs implementation is ongoing.
+Monitoring of GAPs implementation is ongoing.
 Technical support provided to 19 ADB loan/grant projects (ARM, AZE, GEO, KGZ, PAK, TAJ, UZB).
 Periodic reports prepared and shared with project team leaders.